skasim/yield-curve/README.md

     $ docker-compose build
     $ docker-compose up
     ```
 You can access the project at `http://localhost:8888/notebooks/yield%20curve.ipynb` and you'll need to provide a token that appears in the docker logs.
-To bring down the project, run `$docker-compose down` and to destroy the containers, run `$ docker-compose kill`.
+To bring down the project, run `$ docker-compose down` and to destroy the containers, run `$ docker-compose kill`.

 ## Forecasting a Recession
 A deeper dive into [U.S. Department of the Treasury](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yield) Yield Curve data and it's predictive capaiblities.